Mechanical Engineering & Materials Science

 E37 MEMS 424 Introduction to Finite Element Methods in Structural Analysis

 Application of finite element methods to beams, frames, trusses and other structural components.
 Modeling techniques for different types of structural engineering problems.
 Topics in stress analysis, applied loads, boundary conditions, deflections and internal loads, matrix methods, energy concepts, structural mechanics and the development of finite element modeling methods.
-Prerequisites: MEMS 253 and MEMS 350.
+Prerequisites: MEMS 253, MEMS 350 and MEMS 201 (or ESE 318).

 Credit 3 units.
 EN: BME T, TU